glangmead/longhead/content/courses/code2026/index.md

 You will help write the book on this aspect.
 For now there are some good early discoveries about how to do this well.

-* [Not all AI-assisted programming is vibe coding](https://simonwillison.net/2025/Mar/19/vibe-coding/) (Simon Willison): low stakes only, watch secrets and data privacy, set billing limits, get a review.
+* [Not all AI-assisted programming is vibe coding](https://simonwillison.net/2025/Mar/19/vibe-coding/) (Simon Willison): rules of thumg: low stakes projects only, watch secrets and data privacy (see above), set billing limits, get a review.
 * [Learn AI-Assisted Python Programming, 2nd ed.](https://www.manning.com/books/learn-ai-assisted-python-programming-second-edition)

 ### QA

 This is your job now.
 The agent can build software but you have test it and find bugs and crashes.
+(That said, there are skills to help the agent test in a real browser or device simulator and find problems on its own.)

 * [List of famous software bugs](https://en.wikipedia.org/wiki/List_of_software_bugs) (Wikipedia): Ariane 5, Therac-25, Mars Climate Orbiter stories.
 * Willison, [Here's how I use LLMs to help me write code](https://simonwillison.net/2025/Mar/11/using-llms-for-code/): "the one thing you absolutely cannot outsource to the machine is testing."